andreykaere/ixwindow/README.md

 `ixwindow` uses the output of `xprop` for generating icons automatically.
-Most of the times it works, but for some applications, for example, Spotify, it doesn't work.
-Then, if you want to have an icon for these applications, you have to add them yourself.
+Most of the times it works, but for some applications, for example, Spotify, it doesn't.
+In this case, if you want to have an icon for these applications, you have to add them manually.

 ### Adding custom icons